thgossler/OutlookCalendarSync-pub/README.md

 ## Roadmap

-- [ ] Support more target calendar types than iCloud (e.g. Google calendar, Exchange)
+- [ ] Support more target calendar types (e.g. Outlook.com/Exchange)
 - [ ] Support the new Outlook app (the classic Outlook is supported by Microsoft at least until 2026)
 - [ ] Option to exclude appointments with certain Outlook categories or private flag
 - [ ] Support multiple sync target configurations in parallel (e.g. iCloud & Google calendar)